NVlabs/RADIO/RADIOv2.5_tech_report.md

     <img src="assets/radio_v2.5/mode_switching/radio-v2.5-l_vis-24.jpg", width="512"/>
 </div>

-You can see how the 720px RADIOv2 image abruptly changes representions, whereas DINOv2 and the RADIOv2.5 models remain consistent and instead produce increasingly fine-grained details.
+You can see how the 720px RADIOv2 (left) image abruptly changes representions, whereas DINOv2 and the RADIOv2.5 models (middle, right) remain consistent and instead produce increasingly fine-grained details.
 We can also see how RADIOv2 is working in reverse with the SAM head, where the low-resolution inputs don't produce features that are SAM-like at all.
 At 1024px, RADIOv2 starts to produce reasonable SAM features.
 On the contrary, RADIOv2.5-L produces SAM-like features at any resolution, and arguably does a better job of extrapolating to 2048px resolution.

 <div align="center">
     <img src="assets/radio_v2.5/sam_mode_switching/radio-v2_vis-23.jpg", width="768"/>